smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### External Tables

-External tables in Microsoft SQL Server exist outside of the database and are used to access data stored in external sources such as flat files, Hadoop, or Azure Blob storage.
+External tables in Microsoft SQL Server exist outside of the database and are used to access data stored in external sources such as Hadoop or Azure Blob storage.
 External tables provide a way to access external data as if it were a regular table within the database, allowing you to use standard SQL statements to retrieve and manipulate data stored in external sources.
 This can be useful for tasks such as performing data integration, bulk data loading, and data archiving, as well as for querying and processing large datasets stored in external sources.
 However, external tables in Microsoft SQL Server have limitations such as limited indexing options and slower query performance compared to regular tables stored in the SQL Server database.

 See your vendor's documentation on external tables, as this will vary for each vendor.